What is federal certification?

 How do I know if I qualify for certification?

-The business must be:
+For all certifications, the business must be:

 - For profit.